rashlab/AI-Notes/README.md

 **about:** a mini-GPT model (tiny Shakespeare) with notes I wrote to myself.
 Based on Andrej Karpathy's [minGPT project](https://github.com/karpathy/minGPT).
 Thanks Andrej!

-* The model is trained on 1 MB txt file of Shakespeare's writings, and after short training learns to generate new sonnets that, while nonsensical, resemble Shakespeare's style
+* The model is trained on ~1 MB txt file of Shakespeare's writings, and after short training learns to generate new sonnets that, while nonsensical, resemble Shakespeare's style

 * The model is using a simple character-level tokenizer, and the vocabulary size is relatively small - 65 unique characters: ```!$&',-.3:;?ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz```

-* The model is configured by default to run with 6 Transformer blocks (```C.n_layer```), each with 6 masked self-attention heads (```C.n_head```), and the embedding size is 192 (```C.n_embed```)
+* The model is configured by default to run with 6 Transformer blocks, each with 6 masked self-attention heads, and the embedding size is 192

-* The model has ~1.1 million learnable parameters, and on a single NVIDIA GeForce RTX 3090 it takes about 5 min to train. below is one sample of generated text:
+* The model has ~2.5 million learnable parameters, and on a single NVIDIA GeForce RTX 3090 it takes about 5 min to train. below is one sample of generated text:

 ```